 - Vattenfall is helping to preserve a "green Berlin" by creating urban gardens around heat power plants.
 These gardens are open to everyone to use for planting and relaxation.
 Urban gardens create an oasis in the middle of town and contribute to a more sustainable society.
 In Berlin we have also provided space for bee colonies in our fenced substations, which is helping to address the widespread problem of declining bee populations.

 - The recurring clearance work in the power lines can create and maintain open meadow-like fields, which can serve as important habitats for many threatened species.
 In our power line corridors we have for example found the rare butterfly marsh fritillary (Vulnerable according to the IUCN red list).
 Over the past few decades, the marsh fritillary population has faced rapid decline and become endangered as a consequence of landscape and climate changes.
-In 2018 we mapped all power line corridors in GIS to identify important biodiversity hotspots where adjusted clearance will be introduced.
+Since 2018 we have mapped all power line corridors in GIS to identify important biodiversity hotspots and adjusted clearance is being introduced.
 At Lidingö in Stockholm, we are part of a pilot project where we test a new way to clear the power line corridors.
 Here, goats are used instead of machines to keep the landscape open which is also having positive effects on biodiversity.

 - We are doing many different types of biodiversity related measures when we build new wind farms, both offshore and onshore.
 For example, our Ray Wind Farm in England comprises a variety of habitats typical of an upland setting including coniferous woodland, blanket bog, wet and dry heath, acid grassland and waterways.
 Here we have successfully conducted mitigation measures during construction for many different types of species and habitats.
 These support a diverse range of wildlife including a number of rare or protected species: red squirrel, badger, otter, bats, reptiles, white clawed crayfish, and a number of owl and raptor species including barn owl, merlin, hen harrier and goshawk.